jwseph/jwseph/README.md

 My name is Joseph, I'm 17 years old, and I program all over the place except for hardware.

 - 🔭 I’m currently working on:
-  - Human fallback for GPT plugin for hotel websites
+  - Website chat assistant for hotels
+  - CS A autograder
   - Hackathon scraper
-  - Set in Sprig
-  - Habitat - habit tracker app where habits are plants
 - 🌱 I’m currently learning:
   - Next
   - ML
 - 💬 Ask me about:
+  - Programming ideas
+  - Mathy stuff :D
   - Python Advent of Code / LeetCode templates
-  - Anything programming but hardware
-  - Mathy stuff :D
 - 📫 How to reach me:
   - Discord: `1000000007`
   - Email: `github_username + '91@gmail.com'`